stat545ubc-2024/assignment-b1-ajung02/assignment-b1.md

 # Assignment B1 - Creating Functions

-The function that I am wanting to create is one that will take a file (either a CSV, Excel, or TXT file) and input it into a dataframe.
+The function that I am wanting to create is one that will take a file (either a CSV, Excel, or TXT file) and input it into a data frame.

 ## Exercise 1